bskari/sqlassie/README.md

 Compiling
 ---------

 SQLassie comes with two Makefiles: one meant for use with gcc, and one meant for use with clang++.
-Support for gcc is more thorough at this time, so to start building, link to the gcc Makefile by running
+Support for gcc is more thorough at this time, so to start building, change into the source directory

+    cd src

+and link to the gcc Makefile by running

     ln -s Makefile.gcc Makefile